-The arena itself would be flexible, containing 15,000 - 18,000 seats to accommodate local and regional sports teams, and offer conversion for large-scale cultural events and convention/ exhibition uses.
+The arena itself would be flexible, containing 15,000 - 18,000 seats to accommodate local and regional sports teams, and offer conversion for large-scale cultural events and convention/exhibition uses.

 The arena is intended to act as a catalyst for commercial opportunities downtown and draw larger entertainment acts to the City.
-However, funding remains a major hurdle.
-A variety of financing mechanisms should be considered to determine the true costs and benefits associated with an arena's construction.
+However, funding remains a major component of an arena's implementation.
+All financing mechanisms should be considered to determine the true costs and benefits associated with the arena's construction.

 Multiple sites have been considered for the location of the new arena: